Quantum CORDIC -- Arcsine on a Budget: Preliminaries

 Suppose now that we apply the quantum circuit $R$ from Figure~\ref{fig:encodeBinaryAsAmplitude}.
 This would give us state,

 Using trigonometry identities, we have that, \begin{scriptsize}

-\end{scriptsize} Uncomputing $\arcsin h_k$ by performing $F^{-1}$, we get our desired state, Equation~\eqref{eq:goalTransform}.
-This approach transforms our previous problem into a problem of seemingly similar difficulty, computing $\arcsin$ reversibly.
-However, this paper shows a method to achieve this task efficiently.
+\end{scriptsize} Uncomputing $\arcsin\sqrt\cdot$ by performing $F^{-1}$, we get our desired state, Equation~\eqref{eq:goalTransform}.
+This approach transforms our previous challenge into the problem of computing $\arcsin$ reversibly.
+This work describes a method to achieve this task efficiently.